exodusferret/bazzite-zone/build_files/Readme.md

   qcow2 \
   "$PWD/disk_config/disk.toml" \
   "$HOME/image-output" \
-  xfs
+  btrfs
 ```

-Adjust the image reference if you want to build from a remote registry image instead of `localhost`.
+The direct helper accepts a configurable filesystem via its `rootfs` argument.
+The `just` helper currently passes `btrfs` for its local disk-image path.

-## CI Behavior
+## CI Workflows

-`build.yml`:
+Implemented workflows:

+- `.github/workflows/build.yml`
+- `.github/workflows/build-disk.yml`

+`build.yml` currently:

-- builds the container image on pushes to `main`, pull requests, and manual dispatch
+- runs on pull requests to `main`, pushes to `main`, and manual dispatch
-- consumes dependency revisions from checked-in submodules and version files
+- ignores pure `README.md` changes on push
+- checks out submodules recursively
+- prepares image metadata labels
-- pushes to `ghcr.io/<repo-owner>` only on non-PR builds of the default branch
+- requires Secure Boot secrets for non-PR builds on the default branch
-- signs the pushed container image with Cosign on non-PR builds of the default branch
+- builds the container image with `buildah`
+- pushes to GHCR on non-PR builds of the default branch
-- signs the out-of-tree kernel modules for Secure Boot on non-PR builds of the default branch when signing secrets are configured
+- signs published container images with Cosign on non-PR builds of the default branch
-- records build metadata labels such as the upstream OpenZotac commit, ElektroCoder commit, and CoolerControl download URL on the published image

-`build-disk.yml`:
+`build-disk.yml` currently:

-- can be run manually
+- runs manually
-- also runs automatically after a successful container-image workflow
+- runs after the container workflow completes
-- also runs on pull requests that change `disk_config/*` or `.github/workflows/build-disk.yml`
+- runs on pull requests when `disk_config/disk.toml`, `disk_config/iso-kde.toml`, or the workflow file itself changes
-- produces `qcow2` and `anaconda-iso`
+- builds `qcow2` and `anaconda-iso`
-- can upload artifacts either to GitHub Actions artifacts or to S3-compatible storage
+- uploads either to GitHub Actions artifacts or to S3-compatible storage

-## Required Repository Secrets
+## Required Secrets

 For non-PR builds of the default branch in `build.yml`: